 Surrogacy refers to an arrangement in which the surrogate is the child’s genetic mother.
 The woman’s egg is fertilized in a laboratory using sperm from the man who wishes to raise a child.
 This form of surrogacy may be used by a woman with medical issues that affects her ability to ovulate normally.
 This agreement is a contract between the persons availing assisted reproductive technology and the surrogate mother.
-With the proliferating technological development, the medical arena has also advanced and thus, the several technologies provide better facilitations for new age birth methods.
+With the proliferating technological development, the medical arena has also advanced and thus, the several technologies provide better facilitation for new age birth methods.
 Surrogacy challenges traditional ideologies of the concept of parenting.
-Therefore, several legal compllications are a part of surrogacy.
+Therefore, several legal complications are a part of surrogacy.

 India reformed its policy towards surrogacy by passing the Artificial Reproductive Technology (Regulation) Bill, 2010.
 Approximately 15% of the couples across the world are infertile.
 Thus in the interest of infertile couples, surrogacy is a viable option.
 In the purview of the supplementary complexity, it is vital to regulate the functioning and the entire process.
-Also the clinics that operate upon surrogate couples need to ensure that the services provided are ethical and that the medical, social and legal rights of all those concerned are protected.
-Still it remains nebulous whether gay couples possess the right or not to have a surrogate relationship.
+Also, the clinics that operate upon surrogate couples need to ensure that the services provided are ethical and that the medical, social and legal rights of all those concerned are protected.
+Still, it remains nebulous whether gay couples possess the right or not to have a surrogate relationship.

 Surrogacy, in a stereotypical reference, comprising of a sperm donor, the lady who agrees to pregnancy achieved through assisted reproductive technology and a person who is not a sperm donor from the couple.